The Kubernetes-native platform (v2).

 We are always looking to improve and expand our documentation.
 Most docs reside in the deis/workflow repository.
 Simply fork the project, update docs and send us a pull request.

 We are always looking for help improving the core platform, other workloads, tooling, and test coverage.
 Interested in contributing code?
 Let’s chat in the Deis #community Slack channel.
-Make sure to check out issues tagged easy-fix.
+Make sure to check out issues tagged easy fix or help wanted.

 By contributing to any Deis project you agree to its Developer Certificate of Origin (DCO).
 This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.